Evaluating the effects of reducing voltage margins for energy-efficient operation of MPSoCs: Results

 \section{Results}

-Figure \ref{fig:boxplot} presents the error and lockup figures of the whole dataset, with a guardband reference line at the bottom of the graph.
+Fig.~\ref{fig:boxplot} presents the error and lockup figures of the whole dataset of Experiment A, with a guardband reference line at the bottom of the graph.
 It is possible to observe that, apart from a few outliers, the failures occur in a narrow band, without much margin between the point where the error rate starts to rise and the total loss of response.
 The error probability did not grow with the problem size, being primarily dependent on the critical operating points.
-Hence the narrow failure points distribution shown in Figure~\ref{fig:boxplot}.
-As the voltage increases, the lockups start to occur before the errors are detected.
-The data shows a tendency that for lower voltages the errors start to happen at even lower voltages than the lockups, probably due to the critical path violations being the primary source of errors.
+Hence the narrow failure points distribution shown in Fig.~\ref{fig:boxplot}.
+As the voltage increases, the lockups started to occur before the errors are detected.
+For lower voltages, the data shows a tendency that the errors start to happen at even lower voltages than the lockups, probably due to the critical path violations being the primary source of errors.

-In any case, from the guardband to the minimum value, we have at least two times the clock frequency, reaching 2.5$\times$ for the lowest tested voltage (1V).
+In any case, from the guardband to the minimum value, we have at least two times the clock frequency, reaching 2.5$\times$ for the lowest tested voltage ($1\ V$).

 Being able to reach higher frequencies for the same voltage can be translated to reduced energy consumption as execution times decrease.
-With the proper hardware setup, this relation can be exploited, reducing the voltage while respecting applications' timing requirements.

-The errors and lockups can be mitigated by EDAC methodologies, and the error rate can be used to control an active voltage scaling scheme.
+A caveat in this approach is the temperature increase in the components, which could be handled by treating temperature violations as errors.
+With the proper hardware setup, further voltage reduction could be exploited while respecting applications' timing requirements.
+Core-redundancy-based EDAC methodologies could mitigate the errors and lockups, and the reported error rate used to control an active voltage scaling scheme.

-For Experiment B, Figure~\ref{fig:sbcda-isoperf} presents the energy consumption characteristic of the circuit for a given performance.
+For Experiment B, Fig.~\ref{fig:sbcda-isoperf} presents the energy consumption characteristic of the circuit for a given performance.
 Up to 27\% of energy can be saved by overclocking the system, as the time reduction compensates for the power increase.

-The flattening of the energy consumption between the 1.15V and 1.2V settings is probably due to power circuitry effects.
+The flattening of the energy consumption between the $1.15\ V$ and $1.2\ V$ settings is probably due to power circuitry effects.
 We are not able to measure the core voltages, but this voltage change can be confirmed by the increased maximum ``error-free'' frequency.